Fredmbai/Advanced-Programming/README 2.0.md

 # Advanced-Programming
-A Repository for Programming Exercises and Assignments in Advanced Programming The Author name reads John MUchakwe which is not correct it should instead be Fredrick Mbai.
+A Repository for Programming Exercises and Assignments in Advanced Programming.
+The Author name reads John MUchakwe which is not correct it should instead be Fredrick Mbai.
 I had to use a classmates(john muchakwe) laptop to do the work since mine was broken tho i still dont get why thats the name it provides. i have tried using his code (git filter-repo --commit-callback ' if commit.committer_name == "John Muchakwe":
     commit.committer_name = "Fredmbai"